GGBoi2/reidar-frontend/README.md

 Once everything is set up correctly, type ```npm run dev``` to spin up a test server on NEXTAUTH_URL.
 The page will auto refresh on save.

-To ensure that you don't accidently delete the main database, I will give you access to a copy of the database that I don't care what happens to. :)
+To ensure that you don't accidently delete the main database, we will be working with the development databases on planetscale. :)
-There's only a small amount of data because I had to manually copy it over.
-Should be enough to play with css stuff.
+The data matches what is in our production database.

 You will need to login to view edits to "The Game" with the same discord account as in ReidarDao.
 Let me know if anything doesn't work